 What is oobleck?

-Oobleck is a non-Newtonian fluid.
+Oobleck is a non-Newtonian liquid.
 So what does that mean?
 It means that oobleck has properties of both liquids and solids.
+It is also great for sensory play.

-Now you know the oobleck definition.
-The Oobleck name originates from the book “bartholomew and the oobleck” which is a really cute Dr. Seuss book.
+Now you know the definition and that oobleck is a non newtonian fluid.
+The name originates from the dr seuss book bartholomew and the oobleck.

 In the book, oobleck falls from the sky.
-One idea is to read the book and make oobleck for a fun activity with your children.
+One idea is to read the book and make this a fun activity with your children.

 Is Oobleck a liquid or a solid?